VOTE NOW | Who should be the 9Preps Game of the Week?

-COLORADO, USA — The 9Preps Game of the Week is back this Friday as the high school football season keeps heating up.
+COLORADO, USA — The 9Preps Game of the Week is back this Friday as the high school football season comes down the final stretch.

 This week's choices include: